janmarander/ML-Assignment3/README.txt

 See environment.yml for the virtual environment dependencies.

 This code was developed in PyCharm.
-To run the code, simply open main.py in PyCharm using the above-defined environment, and click "run".
+To run the code, simply open main.py in PyCharm using the above-defined environment, and click "run" (you can comment out different sections of the assignment if desired).
 All plots will be generated and saved to disk along with text files with data for each algorithm.
+Data is stored in alldata.hdf, also included.